yxLOL/yxLOL.github.io/_posts/2022-05-12-chinese-resources.md

    - Since *all* social media available in mainland China now would require a Chinese phone number to register, you might be interested in the alternative platforms...
  - [知乎](zhihu.com), while you cannot register without a phone number, if you google random things in Chinese and add site:.zhihu.com, sometimes it can generate interesting results.
  - [豆瓣](douban.com), Chinese version of goodreads + imdb + reddit + etc. If you are curious about Chinese films/literature (or Chinese' reactions to any films) you can use site:.douban.com
+- Youtube Channels
+   - [美食作家王刚](https://youtu.be/EhyQom5jiTE) This one (with English Sub) shows how to shred potatoes.
+His channel has always been my guilty pleasure...
+Very useless, but that's because I'm not good enough to learn how to cook from him.
  - News Sources (to be updated)
    - BBC/NYTimes/Washington Post Chinese Version
    - [端传媒](https://theinitium.com/) (they do offer student discount and you can switch to simplified Chinese version)